1. Am I registered to vote?

 6. When does early voting begin, and where can I early vote?

 By law, early voting begins in Tennessee 20 days before election day and ends 5 days before election day.
-In Anderson County, there are 3 early voting locations- Clinton Community Center, Clinton; Midtown Community Center(Wildcat Den), Oak Ridge; North Anderson County Government Building, Andersonville.
+In Anderson County, there are 3 early voting locations- Anderson County Fair Association, Clinton; Midtown Community Center(Wildcat Den), Oak Ridge; North Anderson County Government Building, Andersonville.

 7. When voting in a primary election, why do I have to declare a political party to vote?